Find Technology Before Your Competition

 As companies increasingly look to start-ups, labs, and universities for early-stage technology, tech scouting has become a competitive differentiator.

-However, most technology scouting is still done the way it was 20 years ago.
-Our IP Platform supplements traditional tech scouting approaches with data-driven analysis.
-We use millions of patents to identify emerging technologies and companies - before your competitors.
-We analyze how well a patent compliments your existing portfolio so you can spend more time evaluating high-impact technologies and building effective commercialization models.
+Most technology scouting is still done the same way as 20 years ago.
+Our IP Platform enhances traditional methods with data-driven analysis, using millions of patents to identify emerging technologies and companies.
+This allows you to prioritize high-impact technologies and build effective commercialization models.

 Maintaining an edge in the aircraft market with 3D Printing

 Tradespace enabled a leading military aircraft company to:

 Find and analyze 40,000 additive manufacturing technologies.

 Shorten its screening process from one month to two days.

 Identify 150 technologies it had previously overlooked.